garden-io/garden/docs/reference/module-types/helm.md

 # this action config's directory.
 valueFiles: []

-# Whether to set the --atomic flag during installs and upgrades.
-Set to true if you'd like the changes applied to be
+# Whether to set the `--atomic` flag during installs and upgrades.
+Set to `true` if you'd like the changes applied
-# reverted on failure.
-Set to false if e.g. you want to see more information about failures and then manually roll
+# to be reverted on failure.
+Set to false if e.g. you want to see more information about failures and then manually
-# back, instead of having Helm do it automatically on failure.
+# roll back, instead of having Helm do it automatically on failure.
+#
+# Note that setting `atomic` to `true` implies `wait`.
 atomicInstall: false

 # The name of another `helm` module to use as a base for this one.
 Use this to re-use a Helm chart across multiple